screeps/docs/source/control.md

 Having upgraded your GCL once, you will never lose it.
 Even after complete fail in the game and loss of all your rooms, your GCL is stored in your account forever.
 It allows you to respawn at a new place and quickly regain your former glory.

-If some day in the future you plan to claim a room that requires a higher GCL than you have, you can still [reserve](/api/#Creep.reserveController) its controller.
-Also, reserving controller in a neutral room restores energy sources to their full capacity.
+If some day in the future you plan to claim a room that requires a higher GCL than you have, you can still [reserve](/api/#Creep.reserveController) its Controller.
+Also, reserving a Controller in a neutral room restores energy sources to their full capacity.